 Moderator: Anna Lappé, program director, food and democracy, Panta Rhea Foundation, CA

 Speakers: Jay Conui, political leadership coordinator, HEAL Food Alliance, CA Farzana Serang, executive director, Food Systems Leadership Fellowship, CA

 After decades of political stalemate, there has been no progress toward the goal of immigration policy reform.
-At the same time, there is a growing shortage of farm labor as farmworkers legalized in the 1980’s under the Immigration Reform and Control Act (IRCA) move into middle age and tightened border control deters newcomers.
+At the same time, there is a growing shortage of farm labor as farmworkers legalized in the 1980’s under the Immigration Reform and Control Act (IRCA) move into middle age and newcomers are deterred by tightened border control.
 In February 2018, ICE began sweeps to detain and deport undocumented farmworkers, making an already untenable situation worse.